DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Verran, H. and M. Christie.
 ‘Postcolonial Databasing?
-Subverting Old Appropriations, Developing New Associations’ in J. Leach and L. Wilson (eds) *Subversion, Conversion, Development: Diversity and the Adoption and Use of Information and Communication Technologies*, Cambridge: MIT Press, 2014, pp. 57-76.
+Subverting Old Appropriations, Developing New Associations’ in J. Leach and L. Wilson (eds.) *Subversion, Conversion, Development: Diversity and the Adoption and Use of Information and Communication Technologies*, Cambridge: MIT Press, 2014, pp. 57-76.